Yeemster/CMPE-131-2_Term_Project-/Specification.md

 * The systems logs the user out of the account displaying the login menu
 ### Alternate Sequences
 1. If the user declines the confirmation to deleting the account
-a.
-System exits the user out of the delete account confirmation prompt.
+* System exits the user out of the delete account confirmation prompt.
-b.
-System brings the user back to the home menu.
+* System brings the user back to the home menu.
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions